+The method you use to file your taxes is largely reflective of your employment status.
 If you earn commission, you file your taxes either as an employee or a self-employed person.
 If you receive a W-2, your employer likely withholds Social Security, Medicare and federal income taxes.
-If you get a 1099-MISC, you're considered self-employed.
+However, if you receive a 1099-MISC, you're considered self-employed by the federal government.
 This means you'll need to pay your own Social Security, Medicare and estimated federal income taxes.
-You'll use Form 1040-ES to file any estimated taxes.
+You can use Form 1040-ES to file any estimated taxes.

 Commission Pay Definition